ChrisWhealy/porous_absorber/README.md

 This app has ***not*** been optimized for display on mobile devices.

-### Brave Useability Issues

-When testing this app in the Brave browser against a local Python 3 web server, the spacing of the axis ticks and labels is not correct.
-This problem only occurs during testing.

 <!--------------------------------------------------------------------------------------------------------------------->
 <a name="support"></a>
 ## Support

-Support *can* be provided; however, I cannot guarantee a prompt response...
+I can provide a limited level of support; however, I cannot guarantee a prompt response...